Stop Scrolling. Start Doing

-The most expensive thing about a "high-end" meal isn't the ingredients; it’s the lease, the marketing firm, and the custom-branded napkins.
-When you’re "Hungry & Broke," you can’t afford to subsidize a restaurant's interior design.
+The most expensive thing about a high-end meal isn't the organic flour or the grass-fed beef; it’s the commercial lease, the PR firm, and the custom-branded napkins.
+When you’re "Hungry & Broke," you cannot afford to subsidize a restaurant's interior design.
 You need Input/Output Efficiency.
-You need the spots that put 90% of their budget into the actual food and 10% into a sign that might not even be spelled correctly.

-Adventria is built for the Pure Intent.
+Adventria is built for Pure Intent.
 Whether you have $50 or $5 in your pocket, the engine doesn't discriminate.
 We use your zip code to find the highest-quality coordinate that fits your criteria.
-We don't care about the "vibe" or the "status" of the zip code—we only care about the Value.
-We provide the answer so you can stop scrolling through "deals" that aren't actually deals and start getting the calories you need to get back to work.
+We don't care about the "vibe" or the "status" of the neighborhood—we only care about the Value.

 Don't let your bank account dictate your standards.
 Stop scrolling.
 Start doing.